povilasb/style-guides/README.rst

 Lines
 -----

 Maximum of 80 charactes should be used on a single line.
+Why?:

+* Humans read narrower columns faster.

 Indentation